bennetthardwick/darknet.js/README.md

     .then(detections => console.log(detections));
 ```
 Unfortunately only Promises are supported at this time, but support for callbacks will be coming soon.

-## Activating Turbo Mode
-If you want to use CUDA, you'll have to `export DARKNET_BUILD_WITH_GPU=1` before installing this package.
-You can also enable CUDNN if installed by adding `export DARKNET_BUILD_WITH_CUDNN=1`.
-After doing this, Darknet.js should work with your CUDA enabled GPU.

 ## Built-With
 - [Node FFI](https://github.com/node-ffi/node-ffi)